meriken/merikens-tripcode-engine/README.md

 This program uses Boost and Boost.Process.
 Make sure to extract `BoostPackages/boost_1_61_0_b1.7z` and run `BoostPackages\BuildBoostForVisualStudio.bat` before building `VisualStudio/MerikensTripcodeEngine.sln`.

 There are several configurations.
+If you are using a 64-bit operating system, you need to build both 32-bit and  64-bit executables.
 Please note that NVIDIA-optimized versions take **extremely** long time to build.

 ## Dependencies (Windows)